 In order to avoid angering homeowners with frequent, modest raises to periodic dues (as is commonly needed to keep up with increased maintenance costs), HOAs have been known to dip into the reserves for regular, ongoing expenses.
 Sometimes this is due to a board member who obtained a position on the board by promising not to raise dues.
 Of course, if expenses continue to rise, and the dues stay the same, the HOA's ongoing use of the reserve fund money will eventually leave the fund empty and the HOA unable to meet its repair and replacement obligations.

-Some states have responded legislatively to this problem of HOAs abusing reserve funds.
-In California, for example, HOAs must, by law, have a reserve fund study completed every three years, have a plan to meet the anticipated repair and replacement obligations, and each year disclose whether the reserve funds are sufficient to meet the HOA’s obligations over the next thirty years.
-(See California Civil Code §1365-1365.6).
+Some states have responded legislatively to this problem of HOAs abusing reserve funds by mandating that HOAs keep a reserve fund.
+In California, for example, HOAs must, by law, have a reserve fund study completed every three years, have a plan to meet the anticipated repair and replacement obligations, and each year disclose whether the reserve funds are sufficient to meet the HOA's obligations over the next 30 years.
+(See California Civil Code §§ 4177, 4178, 5510, 5515, 5520, and 5570).

-Even if the state you live in does not regulate reserve funds, you should be concerned about whether the HOA in your development (or the one you’re thinking of buying into) has funded and maintains an adequate reserve account.
-If not, you can expect a major hike in dues or a large special assessment down the road.
+Even if the state you live in does not regulate reserve funds, you should be concerned about whether the HOA governing your development (or the development you're thinking of buying into) has funded and maintains an adequate reserve account.
+If not, you can logically expect a major hike in dues or a large special assessment down the road.

 If you need help determining whether the HOA in the development you live in (or are interested in living in) has a reserve fund, and if so, how much is held there, a real estate professional in your area can assist you.